OpenGene/fastp/README.md

 # fastp
 A tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data.

-This tool is designed for processing short reads (i.e. Illumina NovaSeq, MGI), if you are looking for tools to process long reads (i.e. Nanopore, PacBio, Cyclone), please use [fastplong](https://github.com/OpenGene/fastplong)
+This tool is designed for processing short reads (i.e. Illumina NovaSeq, MGI), if you are looking for tools to process long reads (i.e. Nanopore, PacBio, Cyclone), please use [fastplong](https://github.com/OpenGene/fastplong).
+To batch process multiple FASTQ files in a folder, use: https://github.com/OpenGene/parallel

 Citation: Shifu Chen.
 2023.
 Ultrafast one-pass FASTQ data preprocessing, quality control, and deduplication using fastp. iMeta 2: e107. https://doi.org/10.1002/imt2.107